BE5061 - Human Immunity (2022/23)

 Balance of independent study and scheduled teaching activity

-Acquisition of knowledge of the subject matter of this module will be promoted through lecturer-led lectures (18h), associated small-group tutorials (9h) and module review (2h).
-These will be supplemented with the guided use of web-based student-centred learning resources, including web-based directed study and review (34 hours).
+Acquisition of knowledge of the subject matter of this module will be promoted through lecturer-led lectures, associated small-group tutorials and module review.
+These will be supplemented with the guided use of web-based student-centred learning resources, including web-based directed study and review.
 Each lecture has an associated tutorial class and web-based review in the form of an MCQ test (formative assessment).
 Links to selected web resources are also provided within individual sessions.
-Practical classes (6 hours) will be used to develop laboratory skills and to consolidate knowledge in applied aspects of immunology.
-Students are expected to complete a short report to hand in at the end of each class (formative assessment), which will include opportunities for reflective learning.
-The remaining time is self managed for private study (81 hours)
+Practical classes will be used to develop laboratory skills and to consolidate knowledge in applied aspects of immunology.
+The remaining time is self managed for private study

 On successful completion of this module students will be able to: